Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

-In the following, we will consider the particle-spring chain with staggered mass and spring constants.
-In solid state physics textbooks \cite{kittel1996introduction, simon2013oxford}, it is often called the diatomic chain.
-Such alternating pattern is also reminiscent of the SSH \cite{su1979solitons} and Rice-Mele \cite{rice1982elementary} models of dimerized polymer chains, hence we will also use the word dimerized to refer to the chain with alternating mass and spring constants.
 The matrix $\mathsf{H}$ of a nonuniform chain with varying $m_j$ and $\kappa_j$ can be expressed in terms of the dimerization parameters.
 Note that $m_j$ appears in the denominator of the kinetic energy term, while $\kappa_j$ appears in the numerator of the potential energy term in the Hamiltonian function.
 Then, we can set the \emph{reference} mass $m_0$ and the spring constant $\kappa_0$ and rewrite $m_j$ and $\kappa_j$ with two dimensionless dimerization parameters $r_j$ and $\epsilon_j$ which control the strength of the staggering process in the following way ($\myabs{r_j}<1$ and $\myabs{\epsilon_j}<1$):

 These relations are plotted in Fig.~\ref{fig:mjkj}.
 Such setup (particularly the counter intuitive Eq.~(\ref{eq:mj})) is devised so that {each term in the Hamiltonian function} (see Eq.~\ref{eq:ham}) is linear in \emph{finite} $r_j$ and $\epsilon_j$.
 Note that if we simply let $m_j=m_0 (1-r_j)$, the parameter $r$ will appear in the denominator and the Hamiltonian can only be linearized in the case of \emph{infinitesimal} perturbation $r$.